Taft In The Community

-- Named to the 2018 “Honor Roll” for the Chicago Bar Foundation’s Investing in Justice campaign, which benefits more than 30 local pro bono and legal aid organizations.
+- Taft was named to the 2018 “Honor Roll” for the Chicago Bar Foundation’s Investing in Justice campaign, which benefits more than 30 local pro bono and legal aid organizations.

 - Southern Minnesota Regional Legal Services (SMRLS) awarded the firm its “10-Year Social Justice Hero” at its 10th Annual Social Justice Uncorked celebration in 2017.

 - Children Law Center’s (CLC) 2017 “Distinguished Service Award” was awarded to the firm for its outstanding commitment to pro bono legal representation for Minnesota foster youth.

 - Taft was selected as the recipient of the "Outstanding Service by a Law Firm" award by the Columbus Bar Association, The Legal Aid Society of Columbus, and the Columbus Bar Foundation in 2017.

 - Taft was selected as the recipient of the first “Law Firm of the Year” award by the Pro Bono Partnership of Greater Cincinnati in 2016.